0xF48/re-slide/README.md

 			vert: true
 			slide: true
 			pos: 1
-			h Slide,
+			h Slide, //#0 20% of parent width (visibility:hidden because parent is pos:1)
 				beta: 20
+				slide:yes
+				h Slide, //beta is 100 by default, vert is false by default
 					center: true
-				'hi, im child #1 and im 20% of parent width (im also viibility:hidden because my parents pos is set to 1 and im not visible in the viewport.)' h Slide,
+					'im not rendered in the DOM because my parent is not in the viewport!' h Slide,
 					center: true
-					'im not rendered in the DOM because my parent is not in the viewport!' h Slide,
+					'I am not rendered to the dom until the top most slide is at pos:0 and my parent pos is set to 1' h Slide, //#1 100% of parent
 				beta: 100
 				center: true
 				'hi im child #2! and im 100% of parent width. since i take up the entire height and width of my parent i am the only visible child.'